Boughton, Northamptonshire: Medieval

-Boughton Hall, Park and Follies
+Boughton Hall, park and follies

 A manor has been recorded in Boughton since at least the Norman period.
 The de Boughton family held the manor under Edward I, which passed through to Sir John Briscoe and Lord Ashburnham in the late 17th century.
 References to the latter manor stipulate that it was situated near the current Boughton Hall.

 In the 1720s, the Hall was described as 'pleasantly situated upon rising ground which commands a very extensive prospect'.
 However, by 1808, the Hall lay deserted and ruined.
 In 1844, it was demolished and rebuilt by Gen. R. W. H. Howard-Vyse to the west of the old site in a Victorian style.
 Recently, the Hall was subdivided into two units and the associated stables and coach houses act as private dwellings.

 The gardens to the south west of the Hall are surrounded by a large stone retaining wall that dates from the early 18th century.
 These formal gardens are presumed to have been laid out in their current form by Sir John Briscoe in the 1690s and form the oldest surviving element of the Hall and Park.

 The parkland, which lies mainly to the north of the village, but previously stretched eastwards also, was largely redesigned in the 18th century by William Wentworth, 2nd Earl of Strafford (1722–1791), a friend of Horace Walpole.

 Wentworth also installed a collection of follies which still stand, including The Spectacles (twin towers with a Gothic arch), Bunkers Hill Farm (1776), New Park Barn (1770) which resembles a fortified castle (now called Fox Covert Hall and converted into a house) and the castellated Hawking Tower (1756 or earlier), the main gate lodge on east side of the A508 main road.
 There is also a grotto north of the house and an obelisk to the south (1764) near Obelisk Rise, a large 1960s housing estate in Kingsthorpe.

-Boughton Park contains Northamptonshires' largest collection of eighteenth-century follies and other landscape structures.
+Boughton Park contains Northamptonshire's largest collection of 18th century follies and other landscape structures.
 However, the Park's history was never properly documented until the publication of The Follies of Boughton Park by Simon Scott in 1995.
 A new edition, titled The Follies of Boughton Park Revisited was published in 2011, much expanded from the original.
-In 2022 a Limited Edition Reprint of the 2011 book was published to mark the 300th Anniversary of the birth of William Wentworth, Earl Strafford – the person responsible for the historic Boughton Park landscape and almost all the associated follies.
+In 2022 a limited edition reprint of the 2011 book was published to mark the 300th anniversary of the birth of William Wentworth, Earl Strafford – the person responsible for the landscape and almost all the associated follies.